Thinxtra/Xkit-Sample/README.md

 The libraries is mainly contributed by Thomas Ho of Thinxtra Solution Pty.

-This project has used the Adafruit_MMA8451_Library and Adafruit_BMP280_Library Copyright (c) 2012, Adafruit Industries
+This project has used the Adafruit_MMA8451_Library and Adafruit_BMP280_Library.
+Copyright (c) 2012, Adafruit Industries.

-This project also used the SimpleTimer library of Andrew Mascolo (HazardsMind)
+This project also used the SimpleTimer library of Andrew Mascolo (HazardsMind).